Jean du Bellay: Biography

-He is said to have had his education in Paris.
+He is said to have gotten his education in Paris.
 It is also speculated, however, that he studied at the University of Angers.
 He had a licenciate in utroque iure (Civil Law and Canon Law).
 He was a priest of the diocese of Le Mans.
-He was appointed Bishop of Bayonne by King Francis I, whose appointment was approved by Pope Clement VII on 12 February 1524.
+He was appointed Bishop of Bayonne by King Francis I, an appointment was approved by Pope Clement VII on 12 February 1524.
 He held the position until his transfer to the See of Paris in 1532.
 On 2 March 1533, Pope Clement granted Bishop du Bellay the privilege of holding multiple benefices both in the diocese of Paris and in other dioceses as well.
 King Francis confirmed this indult on 1 October 1534.
 Jean du Bellay was succeeded as Bishop of Paris by his nephew Eustache, on 16 March 1551, after Cardinal Jean was dismissed by King Henry II.